IgniteUI/igniteui-xplat-docs/doc/en/components/navigation-drawer.md

 </igc-radio-group>
 ```

 And finally, we need a way to open and close our navigation drawer.
-There are couple of ways to achieve this, but for the sake of this example we will do the following:
+There are a couple of ways to achieve this, but for the sake of this example we will do the following:

 ```ts
 // ...